sui8/Microsoft-Edge-Patcher/README.md

 # Microsoft-Edge-Patcher
 ## (English)
 ### What I can do?
-The old Edge HTML version of Microsoft Edge and the new Choromium version can be coexisted in one click.
+The old Edge HTML version of Microsoft Edge and the new Chromium version can be coexisted in one click.
 Download it [here](https://github.com/suiken-Developer/Microsoft-Edge-Patcher/releases).

 ### Usage